darronlim/GTFS_LiveFeed_Extraction/README.md

 ## GTFS_RT_FeedDownloader.py

-Application extracts from the TransLink GTFS RealTime Feed and creates new CSV files for each pull.
+Application extracts from the TransLink GTFS RealTime Feed and creates new raw data files for each pull.

 The following three folders are created for storing the pulled data: